 still focus on Russia (for example, Uzbekistan,

-Kazakhstan, Armenia, Kyrgyzstan), and still others (Turkmenistan, Azerbaijan)
+Kazakhstan, Armenia, Kyrgyzstan), and others (Turkmenistan, Azerbaijan)

 are trying to build a multi-vector foreign policy related to

-with equal distance from the two poles of influence. post-soviet
+with equal distance from the two poles of influence.
+Post-Soviet

-space is attractive mainly for its significant
+the space is attractive mainly due to its significant

 more clearly declare their national-state interests,

-using a new tactic: where political
+using new tactics: where political

 arguments, it is quite possible to try to solve the problem with economic